Coarse-to-Fine Hierarchical Alignment for UAV-based Human Detection using Diffusion Models: Experiments

 \section{Experiments}

-In this section, we present a comprehensive set of experiments to demonstrate how our proposed framework can mitigate the domain gap both in style and in content across various datasets.
+In this section, we present comprehensive experiments demonstrating the efficacy of our proposed framework in mitigating both style and content domain gaps across multiple datasets.
 We begin by highlighting its performance in detection accuracy in a cross-domain setting.